 Chance Ammirata, an 18-year-old freshman at Florida International University in Miami, told the Daily Mail that he woke up on July 29 with extreme pain in his chest.
-It hurt him to do anything, but when a friend made him laugh, the crushing pain made him wonder if he was having a heart attack.
+It hurt to do anything at all.
+When a friend made him laugh, the crushing pain made him wonder if he was having a heart attack.

-His friend took him to the hospital and the pain got progressively worse as doctors performed tests over the course of five hours.
+His friend took him to the hospital and the pain got progressively worse.
+Doctors performed tests over the course of five hours.
 They rushed him into surgery when they finally discovered that Chase’s left lung had collapsed.

 Black dots in lungs

 “When they did the actual major surgery to re-inflate my lungs, the surgeon said, ‘Whatever you’ve been smoking has been leaving these black dots on your lungs,'” Chance told the Daily Mail.